 If you get paid on a bi-weekly basis or every two weeks, then why not pay your mortgage this way?

 Many banks will allow you to switch to paying every two weeks and when you do, you can save money on interest along with shrinking your mortgage faster.

 When you switch to bi-weekly, you are adding one more full payment per year.

 If your bank doesn’t have this option, you can still pay bi-weekly.

 Just take your monthly payment and divide by 2.

 Then transfer the bi-weekly amount into a savings account when you get paid and then make a full payment by the due date.

 The reason you wait to make a full payment is because most banks will not credit you if you make a partial payment.

-They will just sit on the money and earn interest while waiting for the rest of your payment.
+They will just sit on your payment and earn interest while waiting for the rest of your payment.

 How To Save Money On Car Expenses